ChannelFinder/ChannelFinder-env/README.md

 $ sudo systemctl start channelfinder
 ```

 Note that we create the alias name of the `channelfinder.service` as cf.servie.
 So one can start it `sudo systemctl start cf` also.
+Note that I saw unknown `systemd` error with the current channelfinder.service file in `CentOS8`.
+That issue was resolved after disabling `SELINUX` and rebooting it.

 ## While evaluating its configuration